DrewDavidson1999/MIST353_Project/SampleProject/Pages/README.md

 - Contains multiple `.cshtml` files for CRUD operations:
   - `Create.cshtml`: Allows an option for a user to create a new account for themselves
   - `Edit.cshtml`, `Details.cshtml`, `Delete.cshtml`: Supporting CRUD operation pages, that allow a user to modify their password, view it, or delete their account
-- Description: This Razor page allows users to see their account information, while having the primary function of editing their password.
+- Description: This Razor page allows users to see their account information while having the primary function of editing their password.
 However, they are also able to delete and view their account information from this page.
 - API Used: `spChangePassword` API, integrated using backend C#.
 - Database Interaction: Pulls data from the `Ext_Weather_Current` table in the `WeatherDataDB` database.
 - Functionality: Users enter a city name in the search bar on the page.
 Then the user's input is sent to the `GetWeatherByLocation` API, which retrieves all matching weather forecast information, including: